Order processing and License key FAQ

 This would only happen if your billing address or delivery address is in Australia.
 In such cases, we are obliged to charge in AUD and include GST (a tax that only applies to Australian consumers) as we are an Australian company.

-Q. Will GST, VAT, Customs duty or other local taxes be added to my order?
+Q. Will GST, VAT, Customs duty or other local taxes be added to my online order?

 For Australian customers, GST at the standard rate of 10% will be added.
 This does not apply to customers from outside of Australia.
 No other tax or duty is collected by PassMark, but depending on your country and state, local taxes, duties or fees may apply.
 You are responsible for all non-Australian taxes and duties imposed by your government and any costs associated with paying these taxes.